Japanese idol: 1980–1990: Golden Age of Idols

 The influence idols had on television led the 1980s to be known as the "Golden Age of Idols", in part due to Japan's economic bubble and growing commercial interest in them.
 Several figures who defined the Golden Age of Idols are Seiko Matsuda, Akina Nakamori, Kyōko Koizumi, and Onyanko Club.
 Television programs in which idols appeared often enjoyed high viewer ratings.
 Dentsu also created the "CM idol" business model, where idols were able to gain fame by singing and appearing in commercials.

 Onyanko Club, in particular, shifted public perception of idols from professional stars to ordinary schoolgirls who would gain experience throughout their career.
 They were also the first group to introduce a "graduation system", where older members would eventually leave the group while newer inexperienced members would join, with the system being named such as the group drew similarities to a school club.
-Onyanko Club also led to idols becoming closely associated with television, as the visual component became important to the overall enjoyment of their music.
+Onyanko Club also led to idols becoming closely associated with television due to the popularity of their variety show, as the visual component became important to the overall enjoyment of their music.

 At the same time, male idols gained popularity, with acts from Johnny & Associates normalizing idols singing and dancing at the same time.
 However, fewer male idol acts from other companies achieved the same success as Johnny's idols due to the company's CEO, Johnny Kitagawa, controlling the media and pressuring certain programs not to invite male idols from competing agencies, as he would continue to until his death in 2019.